JayO-1/system-design-101/README.md

 #### Distributed Consensus

-The main issue with the aforementioned replication schemas is that while they ensure writes are not lost, they provide no way of ensuring a **guaranteed** global ordering of writes/events.
+A big issue we run into with distributed systems is finding a way of ensuring a **guaranteed** global ordering of writes/events.

 This is where distributed consensus comes in.

-It allows...
+It is the idea of allowing us to find a 'consensus' on the order of writes in a distributed system - every node agrees on the ordering.

+Distributed consensus is a component of almost every modern system, and it is implemented using a variety of algorithms.

+The **Raft** algorithm is the simplest and most common.

+##### Raft

+Raft is a distributed consensus algorithm that allows us to build a distributed log that maintains the linearizability (ordering) of writes.

+Distributed consensus algorithms can generally be split into two components of functionality:
+* Leader Election
+* Strongly consistent distributed writes, guaranteed through the elected leader

+###### Raft Leader Election

+###### Raft Writes

 ##### Disadvantage(s): replication